Damien-Code/PuppyPowerAcademy/README.md

 # Overview
-This project is a web application to order tickets for buses to festivals through FestivalTravelSystem.
-This webapp ensures that the users have a comfortable experience buying bus-tickets.
+This project is a web application for PuppyPowerAcademy.
+This webapp ensures that the users have a comfortable experience buying products, ordering and viewing trainings and planning their dogs for the daycare.

 # Installation guide:
 - Clone the repo